-In light of the latest development of the global epidemic and practical onboard experience, China has made Guidance on the Prevention and Control of COVID-19 on Board (V6.0).
-The new version has improved precautionary measures for ship-shore interface etc.
+In light of the latest development of the global epidemic and practical onboard experience, China has made Guidance on the Prevention and Control of COVID-19 on Board (V7.0).
+The new version has added disposal of domestic waste and sewage etc.